sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - based on [bijective](https://en.wikipedia.org/wiki/Chinese_remainder_theorem#Existence_(first_proof))
     - > Moreover, it cannot be generalized to other situations where the following proof can.
       TODO what are "other situations"?
+- Definition 3 is one rephrase of cyclic group.
 ### 4.6
 - > $f(p)=(ap+b)mod\;m$ is bijective if and only if $gcd(a,m)=1$